samrayner/ColorAssetCatalog/README.md

 - By default, colors are lazily loaded to avoid re-parsing the asset JSON on subsequent use.
 Cached colors are released if the app receives a memory warning.
 - You can disable in-memory caching of colors using `ColorAssetManager.shared.cachingEnabled = false`.
 - Device-specific colors are supported except _Watch_ and _Mac_.
 You can toggle them for the Color Set in the Inspector.
-- If P3 (wide color gamut) colors are provided they are given preference whether or not the device has a P3 display.
-Please tweet [@samrayner][tw] if you know of a way to detect whether a device has a P3 display at run-time.
+- P3 (wide gamut) specific colors are supported on iOS 10+.
+You can toggle them for the Color Set in the Inspector.

 ## Author